 |Data Storage||The date is stored in Hive Metastore, Partitions and Buckets in Apache Hive||Data are stored in Column and Row-wise of tables in Apache HBase|

 Commonly Apache Hive vs Apache HBase is used together in the same cluster.
 Both can be used together to enhance processing power.
-Since hive improves the analytical sides of HDFS while HBase improves transactions in a real time.
-The user can use Hive as an ETL tool for batch inserts with the data into HBase and then to execute queries that can further join data present on HBase tables with the data that is already present on HDFS.
+Since hive improves the analytical sides of HDFS while HBase improves transactions in a real-time.
+The user can use Hive as an ETL tool for batch inserts with the data into HBase and then execute queries that can further join data present on HBase tables with the data that is already present on HDFS.
 Data can be read and written from Apache Hive to HBase and back again.
 The interface between Apache Hive and Apache HBase is still maturing phase.
 There are a lot more to come.
 Still, I can say Both Apache Hive vs Apache HBase makes Hadoop cluster more robust and powerful.

 This has been a guide to Apache Hive vs Apache HBase.
 Here we have discussed Apache Hive vs Apache HBase head to head comparison, key differences along with infographics and comparison table.
 You may also look at the following articles to learn more –